 While no one starting here has finished on the podium since 2000, in the last 14 races the driver starting eighth has scored 10 times – the four times that they haven’t all being DNFs.
 The last retirement from eighth on the grid was recorded in 2016.

 Between 1966 and 1988, the driver starting ninth in Monaco retired 19 times.
 The eight times that they didn’t all resulted in top four finishes.

 Results in recent years have been less polarising.
 Since 2004, the driver starting here has had 12 top ten finishes, but has also suffered four retirements.
 In 2021, Sergio Perez finished fourth having started ninth in Monaco.
 It was the grid slot’s best result since 2012.

-The driver starting tenth in Monaco moved up the order in both 2018 and 2019 and finished where they started in 2021, taking the total number of top ten finishes from this grid slot to 32 – more than any behind it.
+The driver starting tenth in Monaco moved up the order in 2018, 2019 and 2023 and finished where they started in 2021, taking the total number of top ten finishes from this grid slot to 33 – more than any behind it.

 The 12th grid slot has amassed 39 non-finishes in Monaco since 1950.
 In 2022, Valtteri Bottas finished ninth, becoming the first driver to score from 12th on the grid in Monaco since Jenson Button finished sixth in 2014.

-This grid slot has supplied points on only 20 occasions, less than any other grid slot in the top 15.
+This grid slot has supplied points on only 20 occasions, fewer than any other grid slot in the top 15.